OSR Reboot: Uniting the Industry for a Sustainable Future

 “The UK will import more OSR than it produces for the first time ever!”

-Starting with the statistics - of all EU27 (plus the UK) Member States, the UK has been the single worst performing country in terms of average yields.
+Out of all EU27 (plus the UK) Member States, the UK has been the single worst performing country in terms of average yields.
 Average OSR yields in the UK have dropped 10%, or 0.36t/ha during the most recent 5-year period when compared to the previous 5-year average.
 That reflects a pre and post neonicotinoid (neonic) world.

 Just wind the clock back to 2012, while the nation was in the grips of hosting the Olympic Games and celebrating the Diamond Jubilee of the late Queen Elizabeth II.
 You, our members, joined farmers across the country to harvest over 700,000 hectares of oilseed rape, a bumper crop that has been in decline ever since.

 At our peak in the 2010s, the UK was the 5th biggest exporter of OSR in the world.
 A decade on and we are now a large importer.
-The move from exporter to importer will cost a massive £1 billion to the UK economy this year; comparable to the amount pledged in the current Labour manifesto to provide 40,000 more NHS appointments every week; or approximately one-third of the total UK government spend on direct payments to farmers in 2023 (or akin to the predicted revenue generated by the current Taylor Swift UK tour!).
+The move from exporter to importer will cost a massive £1 billion to the UK economy each year; comparable to the amount pledged in the current Labour manifesto to provide 40,000 more NHS appointments every week; or approximately one-third of the total UK government spend on direct payments to farmers in 2023 (or akin to the predicted revenue generated by the 2024 Taylor Swift UK tour!).

 To take a simplistic view, next time you are in the kitchen why not take a look at the ingredients of some of the everyday products we all use?
 For example, mayonnaise, where a huge 78% of its composition is rapeseed oil.
 Or next time you use spreadable butter on a piece of toast, check the ingredients, no doubt a significant percentage will be rapeseed oil (and the butter itself would have been from a dairy cow likely fed with rapeseed meal).
 It’s an important ingredient in salad dressings, crisps, soup, cereal bars, spreads, and biscuits, to name but a few.
 Not to mention it's also the most widely used oil for cooking.